IamMishael06/marsHouse/README.md

 * Model training using `RandomForestRegressor` for accurate predictions.

-* Deployment-ready backend with Django.
+* Deployment-ready backend with FastAPI.

+* Containerize with Docker and deploy.

 ### ⚙️ Tech Stack